artandmath/NukeProfilers/wiki/So I heard you like Stamps - Part 1.md

 ## LaProfiler-Filtered

 What happens when we up the CPU load and throw some filters into the script?
 Let’s remove the TimeOffsets and add a unique filter after each instance of Shia.
-For the higher CPU load tests, the frame range is reduced from 100 frames (1001-1100) to 10 fraes (1001-1010)
+For the higher CPU load tests, the framerange is reduced from 100 frames to 10 frames (1001-1010)

 ![Screenshot of LaProfiler Nukescript](/wiki/assets/Screenshot_LaProfiler-Filtered_Nukescript.png)